 I assume this is an Alabama issue.
 THe police arrested you because they believed there was probable cause that you were the guilty party.
 Hire a criminal defense attorney and listen to what he or she tells you.
 DO NOT attempt to defend this yourself.
 GO see a lawyer.

 I got into an altercation with my ex at his home.
 I made the 911 call to police.
 When the arrived they did not question me other than asking me if I had been drinking.
-After speaking to my ex ( I overheard him say we hadn't spoken in 6 months which is a lie) they told me to turn around and I was...
+After speaking to my ex ( I overheard him say we hadn't spoken in 6 months which is a lie) they told me to turn around and...
 Read more »

 to be able to have time with my son.
 Plus he wont let him go to FL on vacation to see my family and my son told me he wants to go.
 How do i go about havijg rights over someone who is manipulating and acts like a narcissist?